Where is my refund?

 How can I get a copy of my tax return?

-If ABDC prepared your tax return, a copy may be available from the ABDC office, call 1 (907) 562-0335.
-If you want your tax return faxed, or sent to a different address than is shown on the return, you will need to complete a “Request for One Time Release of Tax Information”.
-The completed form along with a legible copy of your identification can be faxed to the Anchorage office at (907) 562-6988.
+If ABDC prepared your tax return, a copy may be available from the ABDC office.
+Call ABDC at 1 (907) 562-0335.
+You will need to complete a Authorization to Release Information form.
+The completed form, along with a legible copy of your identification, can be faxed to the Anchorage office at (907) 562-6988.